Introduction :

 Output :

-After run the above program in your pc, you see the following output in your pc.
+Now, run the above program on your PC and see the following output.

 Conclusion :